-The two-and-a-half year program begins each fall, with courses on Tuesday and Wednesday evenings, from 6:30 p.m. to 9:15 p.m.
+The two-and-a-half year program begins each fall, with courses on Tuesday and Thursday evenings, from 6:30 p.m. to 9:15 p.m.
 On Tuesdays, workshops in each genre (fiction, poetry, and nonfiction) focus on student manuscripts in a peer setting of supportive critique.
-On Wednesdays, literature seminars focus on traditions, styles, craft elements and developments, and literary models.
+On Thursdays, literature seminars focus on traditions, styles, craft elements and developments, and literary models.

 We create as many opportunities as possible for our students to connect with literary culture in the city of San Francisco and beyond.
 An internship course provides students with professional training in diverse writing-related careers.
 Opportunities include internships at literary journals such as Zyzzyva and Zoetrope, at magazines such as Mother Jones and Wired, at publishing houses such as City Lights and Chronicle Books, and at literacy organizations such as 826 Valencia and Streetside Stories.
 Students participate in literary and service organizations including Poets and Writers, Zoetrope, California Poets in the Schools, the Litquake literary festival, the Association of Writers and Writing Programs Conference, Under the Volcano Writing Conference (Mexico), and the Summer Literary Seminars in Prague and St. Petersburg.
 A seminar on teaching writing is offered for those interested in pursuing the profession, with teaching assistantships available in undergraduate courses in English literature and creative writing.